MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/patients-audit.md

 ## Enable Audit logs for the Patients App

-An Audit is dependant on several prior configurations:
+An Audit is dependent on several prior configurations:

 1. The admin would have to work with their FHIR service provider to have EMR in a format used by the Patients App.
 See [Integrating Electronic Healthcare Records into Microsoft Teams](patients-app.md).
 2. A healthcare provider admin would have to enable the patients app in Teams Admin center.
 See [Manage app setup policies in Microsoft Teams](../../teams-app-setup-policies.md) and related articles for more information.